About Stanley Hall

 The 2-acre site lies at 210 feet, one of the highest points around surrounded by a moat.
 Such moats are relatively common in this part of Essex/ Suffolk, though none are as large or as completely preserved.
 It is thought to date from the 12th century and its particular triangular shape with two intermediate bays suggests that there may have been an early motte and bailey type construction on the smaller area to the south east, which was later enlarged to provide an outer bailey on the larger western area where the present house stands.

-In 1588 the estate was sold to the Meriton family of Wimbish, who owned it until 1696 when it was bought by John Morley, the Halstead butcher and property developer, who also owned Bluebridge.
-There are some records of purchases and sales and tenancies over the years but nothing of great interest or distinction.
+In 1588 the estate was sold to Thomas Meriton of Wimbish, who owned it until 1696 when it was bought by John Morley, the Halstead butcher, marriage broker and property developer, who also owned Bluebridge and Munchensies in Halstead.
+There are some subsequent records of purchases and sales and tenancies over the years but nothing of great interest or distinction.

-The present hall appears to have been built about 1570 on the L-shaped plan which was so popular in Tudor Essex.
-One leg of the L became ruinous and was taken down in 1871, its panelling being used to line the stables and pig-sty.
+The present hall seems to have been built on the L-shaped plan which was so popular in Tudor Essex – two adjacent but separate buildings at least.
+In 1871, one leg of the L became ruinous (charring and smoke damage on the beams of the surviving part of the hall indicated there may have been a fire) and was taken down, its panelling being used to line the stables and pig-sty.
 The remainder was converted into two farm cottages.

 In 1929 the property was bought by Percy Middleditch.
 He thoroughly restored the remains of the hall in a style influenced by the arts and crafts tradition, buying in additional panelling and other antique fittings to improve the house and employing Ernest Beckwith of Coggeshall to do further oak carving.
 The ironwork was done by Ed Rowland, the blacksmith in Coggeshall, and the timber came from the Marks Hall estate.
 Mr Middleditch made a number of discoveries during the course of the restoration including a fine 17th century carved overmantle, a bronze 15th century spoon and two silver coins, one dating from the time of Henry V, the other from the reign of Mary Tudor.
 Both are now set into the great post in the main hall.

-Ean Stewart-Smith acquired the estate in 1938 but only took up residence after the war, following a period of occupation by the army.
-The rear additions to the house were added by Edmee, wife of Ean Stewart-Smith, in the 1950’s and further alterations were completed in 2006 to provide some ground-floor bedrooms and to improve the view of the house from the north-east.
+Ean Stewart-Smith, son of Sir Dudley Stewart-Smith, living in Paris before the war and with no property in the UK, acquired the estate in 1938 as insurance against the impending German invasion of France.
+On the outbreak of war, Stanley Hall was requestioned by the army and occupied until the Stewart-Smith family took back possession in 1945.
+The rear additions to the house were added by Edmée, wife of Ean Stewart-Smith, in the 1950’s and further alterations were completed in 2006 to provide some ground-floor bedrooms and to improve the view of the house from the north-east.
 The Stewart-Smith family continue to live at Stanley Hall, farming the surrounding land.